KxSystems/docs/docs/ref/maps.md

 !!! warning "Atoms and lists in the domains of these iterators"

-    The domains of `\:` and `/:` extend beyond binary iterables to include certain atoms and lists.
+    The domains of `\:` and `/:` extend beyond binary values to include certain atoms and lists.

     <pre><code class="language-q">
     q)(", "/:)("quick";"brown";"foxes")